-It wasn’t until I made the sweet potatoes that it occurred to me to put them on top!
+It wasn’t until I made the sweet potatoes that it occurred to me to put them together!
 It started with me just putting the Walden Farms Marshmallow Dip on top of my mashed sweet potatoes.
 I LOVED IT SO MUCH!

-So, then, I moved on to adding it to the waffles, and I have to say… MATCH MADE IN SWEET POTATO HEAVEN!
+So, then, I moved on to adding it to the gluten free waffles, and I have to say… MATCH MADE IN SWEET POTATO HEAVEN!

 If you like this recipe, you might also like